 Multistreaming (Simulcasting)

-Broadcasting a live stream to multiple platforms (e.g., YouTube, Facebook, Twitch) at the same time using tools like Restream or StreamYard.
+Broadcasting a live stream to multiple platforms (e.g., YouTube, Facebook, Twitch) simultaneously using tools like Restream or StreamYard.

 Moderator

-A person responsible for managing the live chat during a stream—filtering spam, removing inappropriate comments, and assisting viewers.
+A person manages the live chat during a stream, filters spam, removes inappropriate comments, and assists viewers.

 Mic (Microphone)